01000001-01001110/PowershellProfileBackup/README.md

 Upon saving information from the browsers the script will check and if it finds a browser open will attempt to close the browser for you so the favorites can be saved.
 This same method is also done when saving info from outlook.
 The script will find outlook running and attempt to close it.
 The script doesn't stop there.
 If the any of the close-tasks take too long to close it will force close the application.
 This script also checks the main directories before and after to add another automatic layer to the backup process.
 In essence what it does is verify the data was moved, and all of the copied data matches the original data.
 If it finds the source and destination directories do not match after a copy the script will error out and you will need to resolve why this happened.
 (Very unlikely this would happen.)

 When running the script you are immediately provided with the following:

-Device name (To verify we are on the right computer) Windows User: Who is logged into the computer right now?
+Device name (To verify we are on the right computer) Windows User: Who is logged into the computer right now?<br>
-Authenticated User: Who authenticated as admin to run the script?
+Authenticated User: Who authenticated as admin to run the script?<br>
 OS Install Date: Who doesn't want this information?
-What version of windows and make.
+What version of windows and make.<br>

 You also have an Inventory Button:
 Inventory gathers the following information and outputs it to a "\LOG" directory appended to the end of your "Browse to Location"
 Logical Drives<br>
 PowerShell Drives<br>